-SECTION 8 What you pay for a vaccine depends on how and where you get it
+SECTION 6 What you pay for a vaccine depends on how and where you get it

-Section 8.1 Our plan has separate coverage for the vaccine and for the cost of giving you the vaccine.
+Section 6.1 This plan has separate coverage for the vaccine and for the cost of giving you the vaccine

-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you.
-Call Member Services for more information.
+Important Message About What You Pay for most adult Part D Vaccines - Our plan covers most Part D vaccines at no cost to you.
+Call Member Services using the number on the front cover for more information.

-There are 2 parts to our coverage of vaccines:
+There are two parts to vaccine coverage:

-- Cost of the vaccine The vaccine is a prescription medication. - Cost of giving you the vaccine This is sometimes called the "administration" of the vaccine.
+- Cost of the vaccine.
+The vaccine is a prescription medication. - Cost of giving you the vaccine.
+This is sometimes called the "administration" of the vaccine.

-What you pay for a vaccine
+What you pay for most adult vaccines

-What you pay for a vaccine depends on three things:
+What you pay for a vaccine depends on 3 things:

-- The type of vaccine (what you are being vaccinated for) - Some vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's Drug List. - Where you get the vaccine - Who gives you the vaccine
+- The type of vaccine (what you are being vaccinated for). - You can find these vaccines listed in the Drug List.

+- Where you get the vaccine. - Who gives you the vaccine.

-What you pay at the time you get the vaccine can vary depending on the circumstances.
+What you pay at the time you get an adult Part D vaccine can vary depending on the circumstances.
 For example:

-- Sometimes, when you get your vaccine, you will have to pay the entire cost for both the vaccine.
-You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine, you will pay only your share of the cost.
+- Sometimes, when you get your vaccine, you will have to pay the entire cost for both the vaccine medication and for getting the vaccine.
+You can ask us to pay you back for the plan's share of the cost. - Other times, when you get the vaccine, you will pay only your share of the cost.